Population inversion: In four-level laser

-As before, the presence of a fast, radiationless decay transition results in the population of the pump band being quickly depleted (N4 ≈ 0).
-In a four-level system, any atom in the lower laser level E2 is also quickly de-excited, leading to a negligible population in that state (N2 ≈ 0).
-This is important, since any appreciable population accumulating in level 3, the upper laser level, will form a population inversion with respect to level 2.
+As in three-level laser, the presence of a fast, non-radiative decay transition results in the population of the pump band being quickly depleted (N4 ≈ 0).
+In a four-level system, any atom in level 2 (the lower laser level) is also quickly de-excited, leading to a negligible population in that state (N2 ≈ 0).
+This is important, since any appreciable population accumulating in level 3 (the upper laser level) will form a population inversion with respect to level 2.
 That is, as long as N3 > 0, then N3 > N2, and a population inversion is achieved.
-Thus optical amplification, and laser operation, can take place at a frequency of ν32 (E3-E2 = hν32).
+Thus optical amplification, and laser operation, can take place at a frequency of ν32 (E3 − E2 = hν32).

 Since only a few atoms must be excited into the upper laser level to form a population inversion, a four-level laser is much more efficient than a three-level one, and most practical lasers are of this type.
 In reality, many more than four energy levels may be involved in the laser process, with complex excitation and relaxation processes involved between these levels.
 In particular, the pump band may consist of several distinct energy levels, or a continuum of levels, which allow optical pumping of the medium over a wide range of wavelengths.

+Properties

 Note that in both three- and four-level lasers, the energy of the pumping transition is greater than that of the laser transition.
 This means that, if the laser is optically pumped, the frequency of the pumping light must be greater than that of the resulting laser light.
 In other words, the pump wavelength is shorter than the laser wavelength.
 It is possible in some media to use multiple photon absorptions between multiple lower-energy transitions to reach the pump level; such lasers are called up-conversion lasers.

 While in many lasers the laser process involves the transition of atoms between different electronic energy states, as described in the model above, this is not the only mechanism that can result in laser action.
 For example, there are many common lasers (e.g., dye lasers, carbon dioxide lasers) where the laser medium consists of complete molecules, and energy states correspond to vibrational and rotational modes of oscillation of the molecules.
 This is the case with water masers, that occur in nature.

 In some media it is possible, by imposing an additional optical or microwave field, to use quantum coherence effects to reduce the likelihood of a ground-state to excited-state transition.
 This technique, known as lasing without inversion, allows optical amplification to take place without producing a population inversion between the two states.